Commonwealth Distance Learning Scholarships

 About the award

-Course: MSc Burn Care, MSc Endocrinology and Diabetes, MSc Gastroenterology, MSc Orthopaedic Trauma Science, MSc Trauma Sciences, MSc Emergency and Resuscitation Medicine, MSc Cancer and Therapeutics, and MSc Cancer and Clinical Oncology
+Course: Not confirmed for 2021.
+Last year it was: MSc Burn Care, MSc Endocrinology and Diabetes, MSc Gastroenterology, MSc Orthopaedic Trauma Science, MSc Trauma Sciences, MSc Emergency and Resuscitation Medicine, MSc Cancer and Therapeutics, and MSc Cancer and Clinical Oncology

-Country: Bangladesh, Cameroon, Ghana, India, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Papua New Guinea, Rwanda, Samoa, Sierra Leone, Solomon Islands, Sri Lanka, Swaziland, Tanzania, Tuvalu, Uganda, Vanuatu, Zambia
+Country: Bangladesh, Cameroon, Eswatini, Gambia, Ghana, Guyana, India, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Papua New Guinea, Rwanda, Sierra Leone, Solomon Islands, Sri Lanka, Tanzania, Tuvalu, Uganda, Vanuatu, Zambia

 Value: Full tuition fees